31 May 2018

 Health insurance for children of overseas workers should be a priority

 Since 1925, 1 June has been designated as International Children’s Day.
-This year Towergate Health & Protection is marking this by encouraging employers to consider the health insurance provisions they have in place for the children of overseas workers.
+This year Towergate Employee Benefits is marking this by encouraging employers to consider the health insurance provisions they have in place for the children of overseas workers.

 It is well established that, as their immune system builds, children are far more likely than adults to fall ill.
 Children travelling with their parents as they undertake overseas work are no exception.
 The cost of treatment is highly likely to outweigh the cost of international health cover.
 Furthermore, putting cover in place may well cost less than many think, as international private medical insurance is the same cost for children of any age from birth up to 17 years old.